Buses, car parking, and transport

 You can travel to the Langford Campus from Bristol City Centre or the Clifton Campus on the Unibus U2 Service.

-If you are a Bristol Veterinary School student, whose teaching is mainly based at the Langford Campus, you will get a free bus pass for the U2 service.
-The pass is given to students at the start of the academic year by the Bristol Veterinary School.
+If you are a Bristol Veterinary School student and most of your classes are at the Langford Campus, you will get a free bus pass for the U2 service.
+You will be given the pass by the Bristol Veterinary School at the start of the academic year.

 Cycling